-As we near the beginning of fall, the holidays are coming up just around the corner.
-Around that time of year, shippers always ask us what the best way to ship wreaths is with the US Postal Service.
+Now that November (and winter weather) is here, the holidays are coming up just around the corner.
+Around this time of year, shippers always ask us what the best way to ship wreaths is with the US Postal Service.
 While the best way to ship anything is to typically access USPS discounts with shipping software, boxes containing wreaths and other large, lightweight items always get hit with high dimensional weight charges.
-Therefore, you probably won’t be able to save much money here by buying postage with shipping software, if any at all.
 Get ready to deck the halls and get into the nitty gritty details with us…but stay alert!
-Your shipping costs may be a lot higher than you expect.
+Due to dimensional weight, your shipping costs may be a lot higher than you expect.

-Paying based on your package’s dimensional weight means that you pay for the space the box takes up, rather than how much it actually weighs.
+Paying based on your package’s dimensional weight means paying for the space the box takes up, rather than how much it weighs.
 In essence, if you’ve got a big, lightweight box, carriers calculate the shipping costs based on its dimensional weight.

-For example, let’s say you’re shipping a 2-pound box with a wreath that measures 25×2522″.
-In this case, carriers will actually treat your box as if it weighs 83 pounds instead of 2 pounds, due to its dimensional weight.
+For example, let’s say you’re shipping a 3-pound box with a wreath that measures 25×2522″.
+In this case, carriers will treat your box as if it weighs 83 pounds instead of 3 pounds, due to its dimensional weight.
 Here’s how to calculate the dimensional weight, or DIM, of a box:

 (Length x Width x Height)/166 = DIM

 So, the dimensional weight of your box comes out to: (25 x 25 x 22)/166 = 82.83 (83 pounds rounded up)

 No matter if you use shipping software to buy discounted labels or go to the Post Office, dimensional weight will come into play for larger, lightweight shipments.
 Therefore, you may as well still buy your postage with online shipping software and skip the line at the Post Office…which we’ll get to in a couple of sections!

 Properly Packaging Wreaths for Shipment